userfrosting/learn/16.advanced/07.locator/docs.md

 The locator service goal is to provides an abstraction layer for the different files and folders available across different sprinkles inside UserFrosting.
 In other words, it is a way of aggregating many search paths together.
 As you've seen in the previous chapter, each sprinkle can provides multiple resources and sprinkles can have the ability to overwrite a previous sprinkle resources.
 All of those resources, combined with the overwriting properties of a sprinkle is handled by the locator service. _Templates_ and _config_ files are a good example of those resources.

+>>>> While the locator can be used to find files inside the sprinkles `src/` directory, it can't be directly used to handle _PHP Class Inheritance_.
+The [Dynamic Class Mapper](/advanced/class-mapper) needs to be used in such cases.<br />The locator *can* however be used where it's necessary to list PHP classes used to define objects or usable elements, such as _migrations_, _seeds_ and _Bakery commands_ related classes.

 ## Streams and Locations

 The locator uses the concept of _Streams_ and _Locations_ to represent directories and Sprinkles respectively.
 Each active sprinkle is registered as a Locator Location on boot.
 Several streams are registered on boot by the _base system_ and the _core_ sprinkle.

 Two types of streams are available within the locator : shared and non-shared streams.
 The non-shared streams, or normal streams, represent a directory within the Sprinkles folder.
 Shared streams exists only in .
 Note that both type can coexist.
 For example, the `bakery` stream is defined twice, once shared and once non-shared.
-This allows to find ressources (in this cases Bakery commands), inside each sprinkles as well as inside the system (`app/system/`) directory.
+This allows to find resources (in this cases Bakery commands), inside each sprinkles as well as inside the system (`app/system/`) directory.

 ### Default streams